 Barrett's Esophagus (BE) is a condition where the normal lining of the esophagus is replaced by

 abnormal tissue, increasing the risk of esophageal cancer.
-The early detection of BE is crucial

 for timely treatment and improved patient outcomes.
 However, the current method of diagnosing